 About Jon Black

+Jon began writing fiction when he was 42 years-old … and wishes he had started much sooner.
 Raised in a university town north of Dallas, Jon lived in Egypt for several years, bounced to various locations around the world, and ultimately landed in Austin.
 His previous jobs include archaeological excavator, Benjamin Franklin impersonator, embassy worker, graduate assistant, newspaper reporter, pizza jockey, political speechwriter, small business owner, substitute teacher, and summer camp counselor…not always in the order one might expect.

 c.
-2018 Jon Black
+2021 Jon Black